jacklule/DataViz-Syllabus/Course Outline.md

 #### [Week 3.1 -- Mon., Sept.
 12](WeeklySchedule/week03-01.md)<br/>Telling Stories of Comparisons, Distributions and Parts of a Whole <br/> The Humble Bar Chart and Pilloried Pie Chart
 - Stories of Categories and Comparisons
-- Visualizing Categorical Data and CorrelationsStories of Proportions and Distributions
+- Stories of Proportions and Distributions
 - Visualizing Distributive Data: Parts of a Whole
 - Normal Distributions and those Standard Deviations
 - Choosing and Designing Charts